omaha-consulting/omaha-server/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/Crystalnix/omaha-server/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/Crystalnix/omaha-server/?branch=master)
 [![Apache License, Version 2.0](https://img.shields.io/badge/license-Apache%202.0-red.svg)](https://github.com/Crystalnix/omaha-server/blob/master/LICENSE)

+**This is the Python 2 version of omaha-server.
+Python 2 is no longer maintained and thus insecure.
+To obtain the Python 3 version of omaha-server with the latest security patches, please get in touch via our [web site](https://omaha-consulting.com/contact).**

 Google Omaha server implementation and Sparkle (mac) feed management.

 Currently, our implementation is integrated into the updating processes of several organisations for products that require sophisticated update logic and advanced usage statistics.
 We provide additional support and further enhancement on a contract basis.
-For a case study and enquiries please refer [our website](https://www.crystalnix.com/case-study/google-omaha)
+For case studies and enquiries please refer [our website](https://omaha-consulting.com)

 ## Setting up a development server